Debian on Intel's IOP lines of CPUs

 - IO-Data GLAN Tank: this is a NAS device with a 400 MHz IOP chip, 2 IDE slots, 128 MB RAM, 4 USB ports and 1 GBit Ethernet.
 Other devices from IO-Data, in particular the HDL-Gxxx, HDL-GWxxx, and HDL-GZxxx series, are very similar and might work as well.

 - Intel SS4000-E: based on a 400 MHz IOP CPU, this device has 4 SATA slots, 256 MB RAM (expandable), 2 USB ports and 1 GBit Ethernet.
-Apparently this machine is also known as the Intel Baxter Creek SS4000E.
-This system appears to be based on a design by Lanner, a company that sells the NAS appliances NS04-4100 and NS04-4110.
-Ard van Breemen has done some work porting Debian.
+Apparently this machine is also known as the Intel Baxter Creek SS4000-E. This system appears to be based on a design by Lanner, a company that sells the NAS appliances NS04-4100 and NS04-4110.
+Wouter Verhelst ported Debian to this device.

 Help

-If you need any help getting Debian running on your IOP based machine after reading this installation guide, information from the Debonaras web site and using Google, you can contact the Debian ARM mailing list.
+If you need any help getting Debian running on your IOP based machine after reading this installation guide and using Google, you can contact the Debian ARM mailing list.